hclivess/Bismuth/README.md

 # hopium
 looking for alternatives to blockchain technology

 development plan:

-enable longest chain rule though regression/rollbacks to latest known hash (now that txhash is in place) enable transaction fees to prevent spam nodes should send out transactions to prevent forks and rollbacks
+enable longest chain rule though regression/rollbacks to latest known hash (now that txhash is in place) enable transaction fees to prevent spam nodes (not only clients) should send out transactions to prevent forks and rollbacks maybe convert node communication to one channel

 WARNING: This project is in the Proof of Concept stage!